devshafeeque/ng1-es6-weback/README.md

 # ng1-es6-weback
-AngularJS ( 1.6 ) written in ES6 which converts to ES5 using webpack
+AngularJS ( 1.6 ) written in ES6.
+Webpack will convert ES6 to ES5.

 # Install
 ```